 Weightlifting was never “fun” for me.
 Achieving far-reaching goals was the part that was actually rewarding and brought long-lasting joy.

-Both approaches are extremes, of course.
+Both approaches are extremes and stereotypes, of course.
 Vasily’s approach made his athletes better, but also scared many of the less-ambitious ones away.
 Just-remember-to-have-fun coaches don’t push their athletes to reach their full potential but do get them to feel warm and fuzzy enough to stick around (and continue to pay for training).
+And for some lifters, this approach is best.
+The coach needs to feel and understand what stimulus the athlete needs to reach their best.

 Since our talk, Vasily has softened his approach to coaching (just a little bit).
 He still demands the best from all of his athletes, but acknowledges when accomplishments are made, and that although the tough approach works, they are not in a Russian training camp in Siberia and may need a softer touch.